Higher-Order Hit-&-Run Samplers for Linearly Constrained Densities

 \section{Higher-Order Hit-\&-Run}

-In this section, we present our approach to combine the zeroth-order HR algorithm with higher-order information.
-Before delving into technical details, we give a more intuitive overview.
-Our ideas are motivated by the earlier mentioned observation, that the zeroth-order HR proposal distribution virtually becomes a diagonal Gaussian proposal distribution as the constraints \emph{``move further away''}, though sampled in a manner that decomposes the sample into direction and magnitude components.
+In this section, we present our approach to combine the zeroth-order HR algorithm with higher-order derivative information.
+Before delving into technical details, we give a more intuitive motivation of our approach: Our ideas are based upon the earlier mentioned observation, that the zeroth-order HR proposal distribution virtually becomes a diagonal Gaussian proposal distribution as the constraints \emph{``move further away''}, though sampled in a manner that decomposes the sample into direction and magnitude components.
 Now as MALA and smMALA are also just Gaussian proposal distributions, we devise HR-like proposal distributions, which replicate the relationship between HR and diagonal Gaussian proposal distributions, but for the MALA and smMALA.